Welcome to Abiinooji Aki!

 Abiinooji-Aki Inc. (A.A.I.) was founded in 1992 to assist in the Lac Courte Oreilles (LCO) tribe’s efforts to combat the high rate of alcohol and drug abuse.
 In 1999, A.A.I. received its Tax Exempt status as a Charitable Organization.
 Abiinooji-Aki is located on the Lac Courte Oreilles Reservation near Hayward, WI.

-The WWCT 2019 event is scheduled for August 4th – 8th, 2019.
-The event flyer is located under the Women and Water Coming Together page.
-For more information about this event and/or to register to attend, visit: Visit Spirit of the Water Registration officially opens on March 2019.
+The WWCT 2020 event is scheduled for August 2nd – 6th, 2020.
+The event flyer will be located under the Women and Water Coming Together page.
+For more information about this event and/or to register to attend, visit: Visit Spirit of the Water (Early Bird Registration officially opened on March 2020).

 Abiinooji Aki Capabilities